 4. Clean up the backyard

 I don’t just mean sticks and leaves.
 Please pick up the poo, too.
-You’d be surprised what I have to do to get a good photo from our furry friends.
+You’d be surprised what I have to do to get a good photo of our furry friends.
 Not worrying about land mines will make the session so much easier!

-5. Tell me about your dog’s personality
+5. Tell me about your pet’s personality

 6. Have a retractable leash or a pretty leash handy if we’re in public